JMB-Scripts/SEXIER-SAXS-Graphs/README.md

+# Update 4.0.1
+Minor:

+- Correction on the label of the axis (bad copypaste) for the Correlation volume the right axis is I(q)*q).

 # SEXIER-SAXS-Graphs
 Regain control of your SAXS data.
 This Python script is designed to process SAXS (Small Angle X-ray Scattering) data and to generate results such as the Guinier approximation, the Kratky graph and the volume of correlation in a text file format.